sola666/Handbook/Python, JavaScript & PHP.md

 obj.say_hello()  # Output: Hello, Python!
 ```

+### **JavaScript**
-**JavaScript**: JavaScript supports object-oriented programming with prototypes, but also has a **`class`** syntax that was added in ES6, which is more similar to the class syntax in other languages like Python and PHP.
+ JavaScript supports object-oriented programming with prototypes, but also has a **`class`** syntax that was added in ES6, which is more similar to the class syntax in other languages like Python and PHP.

 ```javascript
 class MyClass {